amacuga/pands-project/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/Youngronaldfisher2.JPG/220px-Youngronaldfisher2.JPG "Ronald Fisher in 1913")

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
-Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
+Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.d

 ![alt text](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Machine+Learning+R/iris-machinelearning.png "Iris species")